 The exercise is sort of a thought experiment with some actual experience involved.
 It may be underwhelming at first, but it’s actually the key to more beauty and happiness than you may have ever imagined possible.
 It reveals through experience the little known common denominator of so many ancient and modern philosophies, religions, and psychological approaches.

 Find a quiet spot and take a few minutes to try the following process, and then read on to see how it can impact your life so positively.

 Step #1: Close your eyes and imagine removing all of your senses one by one.

 Imagine that you cannot see.
 There is nothing in your field of vision.
 It can help to imagine complete darkness, the absence of light, blackness, but ultimately it’s absolutely nothing.

 While you’re imagining not being able to see anything, imagine that that you cannot hear.
 There is no sound.

 Now also imagine that you cannot taste or smell anything.
 This may be a little easier than the first two.
 If you’re not eating or brushing teeth you may usually have a slight bitterness in your mouth, but it is often unnoticed, so pretend there is no taste there.
 Scents passing by your nose are probably even less common, so it should be easy to imagine having no sense of smell.

 So, you have now turned off four of your five senses all at once: seeing, hearing, tasting and smelling – all gone.

-At this point all of your senses are gone.
+At this point all of your senses and your emotions are gone.
 What is left?
-If you have no senses, what is left?
+If you have no senses or emotions, what is left?
 Think about it.

 The previous sentence is the answer.
 Thought is left.
-You can still think even with all of your senses gone.
+You can still think even with all of your senses and emotions gone.